CodingEngineer15/HeatIntegration.jl/README.md

 data = hcat(H1,H2,C1,C2) # It is recommended that the data should be in a 3xn matrix

+#Change to the HeatIntegration.jl directory

+#Then add permissions to the programmes ending in .jl

+#Then open up the julia shell and type in the following

+include("PropTabAlg.jl")

+using Main.

 ProblemTable(data,10.0) # where 10.0 is the minimum temperature difference